 This searchable database of projects represents the range and diversity of work in the New Urbanism.
 From regional-scale visions to single-building historic renovations, CNU members and their allies build places people love through land use planning, development, policy, and advocacy.
 If you are aware of a project that you believe should be part of the database, please email Robert Steuteville or Lauren Mayer.

-New York, New York
+Buffalo, New York